-The four courses in the Sequence are taught by Missouri faculty members from art history and archaeology, classics, English, history, music, philosophy, religious studies, German and Russian studies, and Romance languages.
-Weekly lectures, given by experts in the field, are followed by small-group sessions in which students share ideas with professors and other honors students.
-Each Humanities Sequence course counts towards fulfilling the Humanities general education requirements for all Schools and Colleges at the University of Missouri.
+The Humanities Series at the University of Missouri is the College’s longest-running course, engaging students for the past 60 years.
+The four courses in the series are taught by MU faculty members (many of them recipients of the university’s highest teaching awards!) from art history and archaeology, classics, English, history, music, philosophy, religious studies, German and Russian studies, and Romance languages.
+Weekly guest lectures are followed by small-group sessions in which students share ideas with their professors and other honors students.
+Each Humanities Series course counts towards fulfilling the Humanities General Education requirements for all Schools and Colleges at the University of Missouri.

-Honors 2111H: The Ancient World
+Gn Hon 2111H: The Ancient World

-Honors 2112H: The Middle Ages and the Renaissance
+Gn Hon 2112H: The Middle Ages and the Renaissance

-This course explores Western culture from the last days of the Roman Empire through the Middle Ages to the flowering of art, music, literature, and philosophy in the Renaissance.
+Offered every other spring semester, this course explores Western culture from the last days of the Roman Empire through the Middle Ages to the flowering of art, music, literature, and philosophy in the Renaissance.
 The reading list includes philosophical and religious works by Augustine, al-Ghazali, Aquinas, Luther, and Machiavelli; selections from the Koran and from Christian mystics; medieval epics such as Beowulf and Song of Roland, as well as literature by Dante, Chaucer, Montaigne, and Shakespeare.
 Works such as the medieval cathedral of Chartres and the Renaissance artistry of Michelangelo, as well as selected medieval and Renaissance music, depict the major artistic and architectural developments of these centuries.

-Honors 2113H: The 17th - 19th Centuries
+Gn Hon 2113H: The 17th - 19th Centuries

-Honors 2114H: The Modern Era
+Gn Hon 2114H: The Modern Era

-Humanities Sequence Alumni
+Humanities Series Alumni

-Supporting the Humanities Sequence
+Supporting the Humanities Series

-Your donations can help support the work of the Humanities Sequence.
+Your donations can help support the work of the Humanities Series.
 Donations of any size can help us enhance the education of our students through special lectures, concerts, and museum tours.
 You can give online through the Mizzou Development website.
 On the drop-down menu, you can direct your gift to Academics, Schools and Colleges, and then to the Honors College.